Contact your university to discuss withdrawal procedures

 Remember: you have options!

 There are plenty of things to do aside from getting a degree.
-From travelling, getting a job, doing an apprenticeship, starting your own business, or completing online courses to pad out your CV (we’ve compiled a list of them here to get you started).
+From travelling, getting a job, doing an apprenticeship, starting your own business, or completing online courses to pad out your CV (we’ve compiled a list of online courses for your CV here to get you started).
 The possibilities are endless.
 So whilst it’s okay to feel disappointed your university experience didn’t turn out as you hoped, try to remember that you’re one huge step closer to figuring out what’s right for you.

 Be kind to yourself